tara25k/LELA60331-coursework/README.md

 - The MODE WITH L2 REGULARISATION cell
 - The final two cells for evaluation

-Once the model has finished running, running the final 2 cells will present performance metrics and weights analysis.

 # RUNNING THE TWO LAYER MODEL
 In order to run the two layer model: